 - On the ads, you can add job listings, similar to websites like Angel List and Stack Overflow.

 Many users respond with dissatisfaction or even anger when they come across in-app ads.
 Especially when a business begins to use them at the early stage or startup process.
 This is also applicable to interstitial ads, pop-ups, and local advertisements.
 This can affect your client retention rates or adoption if you flood your users with many mobile ads too early or regularly.
 Also, it’s not too smart to be aggressive with mobile advertising if you just launched a Minimum Viable Product.
-It can damage badly the reputation of your app, and the users won’t return back.
+It can damage badly the reputation of your app, and the users won’t return.

 Also, if your app revenue model depends on the monetizing advertisement, you will be convinced to forfeit more user experience to generate more significant ad dollars.
 Business startups that involve advertising with another form of app monetization model like premium service of Spotify are better than businesses that depend entirely on ad money.